-Turning college students’ passion for social causes into action by making volunteering easier to discover, coordinate, and experience together.
+Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 Project Overview